Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Armijo line search in Riemannian optimization and its computational cost improvement

-In the remainder of this paper, we call the line-search based on~\eqref{Armijo_Riemann} the Riemannian Armijo line-search and~\eqref{Armijo_Euclidean} the ordinary Armijo line-search.
-As stated, the Riemannian Armijo line-search has a drawback in terms of the computational cost associated with the retraction.
-This section considers improving the drawback.
-Before considering improving the Riemannian Armijo line-search, we provide an important property related to $f$.
-To this end, let ${\cal P}_{x} \colon {\mathbb{R}^n} \to T_{x} {\cal M}$ be the orthogonal projection, and we prepare the following lemma that provides a relation between $\grad f(x)$ and $\nabla f(x)$:
+Hereafter, we refer to the line search based on~\eqref{Armijo_Riemann} as the Riemannian Armijo line search and~\eqref{Armijo_Euclidean} as the Euclidean Armijo line search.
+As mentioned above, the Riemannian Armijo line search has a drawback in terms of the computational cost associated with the retraction.
+This subsection discusses how this study addresses the aforementioned drawback.